Imudassir77/dotfiles/.config/vim/pack/colours/start/README.md

 * solarized - The famous solarized theme
 * toast - The Toast theme
 * typewriter - The TypeWriter theme
-* firewatch - Two tone simple theme.
+* firewatch - Two tone simple theme
+* spacegray - A colorscheme based on the Spacegray Xcode theme.